Information about pregnancy options for health professionals

 A termination of pregnancy on a person who is more than 22 weeks pregnant must, except in an emergency, be performed in certain public hospitals or approved facilities.

 Before performing a termination of pregnancy, it may be disclosed to the medical practitioner that the reason for the request is for the sole purpose of sex selection.
 If this is the reason for the request, the practitioner must not perform the termination, unless not performing the termination will cause significant risk to the woman’s health or safety.
+These will often be complex clinical and/or ethical scenarios.
+In all cases, the woman’s physical and psychological wellbeing must be the medical practitioner’s priority.

-When asked to advise about, perform or assist in an abortion, any health practitioner who has a conscientious objection must inform the person who made the request in a timely fashion.
+When asked to advise about, perform or assist in a termination of pregnancy, any registered health practitioner who has a conscientious objection to termination of pregnancy must inform the person who made the request in a timely fashion.

-The practitioner must also:
+The registered health practitioner must also:

-Under the Act, women seeking an abortion prior to 22 weeks gestation are not required to attend counselling but may wish to do so.
-Medical practitioners are required to assess whether counselling would be beneficial.
+Under the Act, women seeking a termination of pregnancy prior to 22 weeks gestation are not required to attend counselling but may wish to do so.
+Prescribed health practitioners who provide terminations are required to assess whether counselling would be beneficial.
 Most providers will offer counselling services that women can use before and after the procedure.

-GPs can refer women to health practitioners who offer non-directive pregnancy counselling, with a signed and dated letter.
+GPs can refer women to registered health practitioners who offer non-directive pregnancy counselling, with a signed and dated letter.
 Medicare rebates are available for up to three sessions of counselling per patient, per pregnancy.
 This service is only available to women who are pregnant or have been pregnant in the last 12 months.

 For terminations of pregnancy after 22 weeks, the specialist medical practitioner must provide information to the woman about access to counselling, including publicly funded counselling.
 This requirement does not apply in an emergency.